martinbudden/Crate-sensor_fusion/README.md

 output from a gyroscope, accelerometer, and optionally a magnetometer to give output that has less uncertainty than the output of the individual sensors.

-Five sensor fusion implementations are available:
+Six sensor fusion implementations are available:

 1. Complementary Filter
 2. Mahony Filter
 3. Madgwick Filter
 4. Altitude Kalman Filter
+5. 2D Position Kalman Filter.
-5. 3D Position Kalman Filter.
+6. 3D Position Kalman Filter.

 ## Simple example